concinim/wh-acd/analyze_text.md

 "{url}/v1/deploy?version=2019-04-20"
 ```

-Once the cartridge is deployed to the service, you can reference the desired annotator flow as a path parameter to the analyze API as shown below:
+Once the cartridge is deployed to the service, you can reference the desired annotator flow as a path parameter to the analyze API as shown:

 ```bash
 curl -X POST -u "apikey:{apikey}" \